mehakashik/Mapping-Live-Cyber-Attacks-Using-Azure-Sentinel/README.md

 </p>

 Make sure to set “Size by” under layout settings to “event_count” and “Metric Label” to “label”.
 To better visualize the magnitude of attempts from different parts of the world. <br>
 We will now leave the script and query running to continue to receive data about attackers trying to get access to our honeypot virtual machine.
-After leaving it running for a few hours we can see that there have been attempts from Mexico, Netherlands and Russia have joined in on the fun as shown below.
+After leaving it running for about 10 hours we can see that India, Cambodia, Mexico, Netherlands and Russia have joined in on the fun as shown below.

 <p align="center">
   <img src="https://github.com/mehakashik/Mapping-Live-Cyber-Attacks-Using-Azure-Sentinel/blob/main/Images/26.png">